 The difference between premodern and modern interliterarity is explained against the backdrop of globalization and world systems theories.
 From the eighteenth century onwards, the exchanges between literatures in various languages known since pre-Antiquity have been determined by asymmetrical (and marketing) relationships between cores and peripheries in the emerging world literary system.
 The course presents whether and how the world literary system agrees with the systems of economy and politics.
 In the second part of the lectures, students learn how from the eighteenth century onwards Slovenian literature, conceived as an aesthetic and “nation-building” practice, has been established in relation to the world literary system and its regional subsystems.
 The focus is on poetry and novels.

-- D’haen, Theo, César Domínguez, and Mads Rosendahl Thomsen, eds.
-World Literature: A Reader.
-London: Routledge, 2012.
+- D’haen, Theo, César Domínguez in Mads Rosendahl Thomsen, ur.
+World Literature: A Reade London & New York: Routledge, 2012.